TOBIN FOR HIRE

 When Russ is accused of being predjudiced and anti-gay (because he rejects the amorous advances of a gay man) he proclaims that "live and let live is my fervent belief".
 He explains that he has some gay buddies back home, but also has Jewish, Baptist, Hindu and Catholic friends - yet that doesn't mean he goes to church with them!
 Toronto was the centre of the Canadian gay rights movement in the mid 1970s so there was some clear support for the cause here even by just the casual inclusion of the concept of a gay wedding in the plot.
 Gay marriage wasn't legalised in Canada until 2005, so it's hard to conceive how brave it was to be talking about a gay marriage a full 30 years earlier.
 "My first gay wedding - not a bit different from a straight one".
 What is especially interesting is that it's not done in any kind of politically correct token manner.
 Some of the the gay characters are nice people and some of them turn out to be complete gits.
 Because that's just how life is right?
 Their sexuality is not what defines or constrains them within the plot.
 Writers take note!

 After the thrills of Tobin In Trouble - Stan was up against it to make Russ's time in Toronto any more EXCITING.
-As a consequence it struggles to be any more than an average Tobin adventure but still - the gay angle is pretty funny and gives a new twist to Tobin's irresistable charm and Buzz features strongly - which is always a good thing!
+As a consequence it struggles to be any more than an average Tobin adventure but still - the gay wedding is something different and gives a new twist to Tobin's irresistable charm.
+There is a LOT of bedroom action (to the point where it starts to get a bit boring) and despite disappearing off to Victoria halfway through, Buzz features strongly and is integral to the plot- which is always a good thing!
+This books also seems to be the genesis of Stan's "handyman-for-hire" idea which he mined further in the Randy Comfort & Albert Shifty novels (as well as the aborted "Make Way For Tobin" TV Series).
 7/10